trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 **Note:** At least 1 instance required.

-In minimum TAP installation combined with `hadoop-master-controller` role.
+In a minimum TAP installation, combined with `hadoop-master-controller` role.
 This role determines resources available for HDFS, YARN and HBase.

 Optimal production-grade configurations contain odd number of machines with this role (2N + 1).